matterandvoid-space/subscriptions/README.md

 ## Use with React hooks

-There are four react hooks in the `space.matterandvoid.subscriptions.react-hook` namespace
+There are four react hooks in the `space.matterandvoid.subscriptions.react-hooks` namespace

 - `use-sub`, which takes one subscription vector
 - `use-sub-map` which takes a hashmap of keywords to subscription vectors intended to be destructured.
 - `use-reaction` which takes a Reagent Reaction, the output of the hook is the return value of the Reaction.
 - `use-reaction-ref` which takes a React Ref which contains a Reagent Reaction, the output of the hook is the return value of the reaction.

-The same hooks for fulcro use are in `space.matterandvoid.subscriptions.react-hook-fulcro`
+The same hooks for fulcro use are in `space.matterandvoid.subscriptions.react-hooks-fulcro`

 These hooks are all implemented via [useSyncExternalStore](https://beta.reactjs.org/apis/react/useSyncExternalStore) allowing them to be used in React's concurrent rendering mode.